-1. What are we to be an ixious about ? ------------------------- -------------- ---

 2. What are we to pray about?
 3. As we pray about everything, what attitude should we have?
 4. What is (and isn't) promised as the answer to our prayers?
 5. Why are prayer and anxiety opposites?

-ideas for

-discussion

 6. How might this help us understand why we often don't turn to God in prayer?
 7. We are told to pray with thanksgiving.
 Outside of the worries of the day, what timeless truths can keep us thankful?
 8. How might this thankfulness for Christ (and an eternal perspective on life) be the key to the peace that is promised?